-Siri comes on all iOS devices and also part of Apple HomeKit.
+Siri comes on all iOS devices and is also part of Apple HomeKit.
 There aren’t many connected devices that work with Siri but quality products are being added to the list all the time.
 HomeKit itself is a framework of Apple that the product developers need to comply with to get access and make their devices work with all Apple products.

 Amazon Alexa, also known as Alexa, is an AI virtual assistant developed by Amazon.
 Alexa is available on the most number of smart speakers today.
-Alexa works on Amazon brand of Echo products and host of other smart speakers.
-In addition to playing your favourite music, reading news it also can switch on and off your lights and appliances.
+Alexa works on Amazon brand of Echo products and a host of other smart speakers.
+In addition to playing your favourite music, and reading the news it also can switch on and off your lights and appliances.
 Google Assistant

 If you are using an android device, you might already be aware of Google Assistant.
 Just say “Ok Google” or “Hey Google” to activate the voice assistant.

-All Android smartphones come with a built-in Google Assistant, that can pretty much do everything you want it to do, play music, get news updates, take calls, sends messages, control smart home gadgets.
+All Android smartphones come with a built-in Google Assistant, that can pretty much do everything you want it to do, play music, get news updates, take calls, sends messages, and control smart home gadgets.

 The major factor behind the popularity of Google Assistant is that it is the default assistant of Android devices that comprise the majority of the smartphone market.
 Google Assistant is available with Google Home and Nest Home smart speakers.
-Many third-party sound system and television companies are working on integrating Google Assistant into their devices.
+Many third-party sound systems and television companies are working on integrating Google Assistant into their devices.

 A smart home is more convenient if it controls itself.
 Having to go into ten different apps all day, just to turn on your lamps might get annoying, which is where home automation comes in.
 Whether it’s by putting your devices on schedules or by having them trigger sensors, you can set up your smart home to work for you, not against you.
 For instance, you can have your lights turn off when the room is empty and change the temperature of the room to your preference as you walk into a room.
-With such automation, IoT devices can be intelligent in their functioning that makes smart homes so convenient.
+With such automation, IoT devices can be intelligent in their functioning that making smart homes so convenient.